 But at least QGIS should show I think the right result?

-#1 Updated by Even Rouault about 2 years ago
+#1 Updated by Even Rouault over 2 years ago

 This is just a terminology difference.
 25D = 2.5D.
 Probably that the "3D MultiPolygon" in ogrinfo is not appropriate, since a multipolygon is supposed to be a planar thing, so at best 2.5D.
 Perhaps MultiPolygonZ would be a more neutal terminology.
 The only real 3D geometry is a PolyhedralSurface (not sure if that's handled by QGIS yet)